-There is a good range of content material covered in the programme and good evidence of coverage of up-to-date and developing themes; discussions with staff provided examples of inclusion of relevant materials.
-There was some concern voiced amongst employers that theoretical coverage was good but rather outdated: however students gave evidence that topics such as social networking had been introduced in the last year.
+There is no explicit relation between program objectives, learning outcomes, and the content of the courses.
+This makes it hard to judge comprehensiveness and rationality objectively.
+There is, however, a good range of content material covered in the programme and good evidence of coverage of up-to-date and developing themes; discussions with staff provided examples of inclusion of relevant materials.
+There was some concern voiced amongst employers that theoretical coverage was good but rather outdated.
+However, students gave evidence that topics such as social networking had been introduced in the last year.
 The SAR catalogues a wide range of teaching and learning methods and discussions with teachers confirmed a broad range of appropriate methods were being used.